ssbsukirat/medicine/Gastroenterology/Pancreatic/Acute Pancreatitis.md

 	- 3-7 days later amylase returns to normal
 	- Lipase elevated 7-14 days
 	- Other conditions of elevation later to be done
+	- Acidemia (<7.32) may elevate Amylase falsely (DKA may have amylase high without pancreatitis )
+	- Spurious low amylase in hypertriglyceridemia
+	- Lipase more specific than amyase
+- Leucocytosis
+	- 15000-20000
+	- frequently
+	- if severe hem